 Submit a letter in writing to the Civil Division to request a refund.
 Requests may be eFiled, submitted in person at the Civil Division's filing window, or via U.S. Mail.
 The request will be reviewed by the Court.
+Be sure to include in your request the name, address, and contact information for the payee and as much information regarding the payment as possible.
 Fees for eFiled documents will be refunded pursuant to Code of Civil Procedure §411.20 and Government Code §6159.